projectcalico/calico/master/reference/architecture/index.md

 ## etcd

 etcd is a distributed key-value store that has a focus on consistency.
-Calico uses etcd to provide the communication between components and as a consistent data store, which ensures Calico can always build an accurate network.
+{{site.prodname}} uses etcd to provide the communication between components and as a consistent data store, which ensures {{site.prodname}} can always build an accurate network.

 Depending on the orchestrator plugin, etcd may either be the master data store or a lightweight mirror of a separate data store.
-For example, in an OpenStack deployment, the OpenStack database is considered the "source of truth" and etcd is used to mirror information about the network to the other Calico components.
+For example, in an OpenStack deployment, the OpenStack database is considered the "source of truth" and etcd is used to mirror information about the network to the other {{site.prodname}} components.

 The etcd component is distributed across the entire deployment.
 It is divided into two groups of machines: the core cluster, and the proxies.